elucasticus/LocallyStationaryModels-stable/README.md

 #### **Windows:**
 Download R from <https://cran.r-project.org/bin/windows/base/> and (optional) Rstudio from <https://www.rstudio.com/products/rstudio/download/>.
 #### **Arch Linux:**
-Open the terminal then type
+Open the terminal then type:

     sudo pacman -S r

 and install the `r` package for R.
-To get Rstudio (optional), install an AUR helper of your choice such as <https://github.com/Jguer/yay> and then on the terminal
+To get Rstudio (optional), install an AUR helper of your choice such as <https://github.com/Jguer/yay> and then on the terminal:

     yay -S rstudio-desktop-bin